lee3072/Sarah-Deployment/ReadMe.md

 The TouchTact system consists of two main components:

 1. This Experiment Generation GUI (current repository)
-2. The iOS app for experiment participants: TouchTact iOS App https://github.com/HaRVI-Lab/TouchTact-iOS-App
+2. The iOS app for experiment participants: TouchTact iOS App<br>
+   https://github.com/HaRVI-Lab/TouchTact-iOS-App

 Researchers use this GUI to design experiments, which are then accessed and performed by participants using the iOS app.